Petlja/TxtProgInPythonEng/_sources/02_Console/02_Console_11_collections.rst

     # elements of s are not numbers, so uncommenting the next statement would cause an error
     # print('sum(s) =', sum(s))

-The values of the functions *len*, *sum*, *min*, *max* for the range can also be determined from the parameters of the range, but here we wanted to point out that all these functions accept different collections as their argument (including range).
+The values of the functions *len*, *sum*, *min*, *max* for the range can also be determined from the parameters of the range.
+Also, *min* and *max* are not commonly applied to a string (they return character with smallest and biggest code respectively).
+Here, we are just pointing out that all these functions accept various kinds of collections as their argument (including range and string).

 Questions
 '''''''''